 11 Reasons Your Pothos Not Growing (Have Solution)

+Imagine one day that your lovely Pothos are suddenly unable to grow further.
+That’s terrifying.
+How come vigorous plants thrive and almost tolerate every condition before becoming stunted?
 But luckily, the little plant can be vigorous again if you troubleshoot some issues, for example, nutrient deficiencies, low light, insect infestations, etc. This article will give many simple solutions to improve this dismal performance.

-Pothos not Growing: Causes And How To Solve
+Pothos Not Growing: Causes And How To Solve

-Here are the most common causes of your plant’s stunted growth.
-Let’s read and learn how to fix them properly.
+Here are the most common causes of your plant’s stunted growth: Let’s read and learn how to fix them properly.

 Water